-As with any content, Podcasters want to make sure that they are benefitting from all the time, effort and resources they’ve invested to create their podcasts.
-It’s for this reason that they need to take time to check their podcast listenership.
+As with any content, podcasters want to make sure they are getting something in return for all the time, effort, and resources they’ve invested in their podcasts.
+It is for this reason that podcasters take time out to check their podcast listenership.

-Simply put, listenership refers to not just how many people are listening to your podcast, but also what kind of people make up your audience.
-Podcasters need to make sure that they are targeting the right people with their podcast episodes, especially if they’re using it as a medium for their business’ content marketing strategy.
+Simply put, listenership refers not only to the number of people listening to your podcast but also the type of people tuning in.
+Podcasters need to make sure the people they are targeting are actually listening to them.
+This is especially necessary if they’re using their podcast as part of their content marketing strategy.

-Whether you’ve been podcasting for some time or a complete newbie, here are 5 important metrics to monitor to gauge your listenership.
+Whether you’ve been podcasting for some time or a complete newbie, here are 5 important metrics you need to monitor to gauge your listenership.

 According to podcaster Daniel J. Lewis:

 “Subscriptions are how many people are subscribed to your RSS feed and will automatically receive updates from your site, including new episodes.”

 A high subscription rate is a good indicator of your listenership.
 When someone chooses to subscribe to your podcast, it tells you that they found your episodes valuable and they want more from you.